-- A. This chapter shall be known as the "Surface and Groundwater Protection: NPDES Permit Implementation Ordinance," and may be cited as such. - B. This chapter confirms and consolidates the legal authority necessary to control discharges to and from the city's MS4 as required by the MS4 Permit. - C. This chapter is enacted to ensure the health, safety and general welfare of the residents of the city, and to protect and enhance the water quality of receiving waters, and groundwater, in a manner pursuant to and consistent with the CWA, the Porter-Cologne Act, and the MS4 Permit by reducing pollutants in stormwater discharges into the city's MS4 to the maximum extent practicable (MEP). - D. This chapter further ensures the health, safety and general welfare of the residents of the city by prohibiting unauthorized non-stormwater discharges into the city's MS4, and by establishing legal authority to implement and enforce all stormwater management requirements, and carry out all inspection, surveillance, and monitoring procedures necessary to ensure compliance with this chapter, and the MS4 Permit.
+- A. (a) This chapter shall be known as the City of Hesperia (city) Surface and Groundwater Protection: NPDES Permit Implementation Ordinance, and may be cited as such. - B. (b) This chapter confirms and consolidates the legal authority necessary to control discharges to and from the city's MS4 as required by the MS4 Permit. - C. (c) This chapter is enacted to ensure the health, safety and general welfare of the residents of the City city, of Hesperia and to protect and enhance the water quality of receiving waters, including and groundwater, in a manner pursuant to and consistent with the CWA, the Porter-Cologne Act, and the MS4 Permit by reducing pollutants in stormwater discharges into the city's MS4 to the maximum extent practicable (MEP). - D. (d) This chapter further ensures the health, safety and general welfare of the residents of the city by prohibiting unauthorized non-stormwater discharges into the city's MS4, and by establishing legal authority to implement and enforce all stormwater management requirements, and carry out all inspection, surveillance, and monitoring procedures necessary to ensure compliance with this chapter, and with the MS4 Permit.